epfl-ada/ada-2022-project-teamrefuge2000/README.md

 B. what is the evolution of gender parity in films among countries over time (were some countries avant-garde?
 Are some still behind on this concept?)

 C. Is there a variation in the box office revenue depending on the gender parity?
-Has it change over the years?

 D. Is there a variation of the main attributes -agent verbs, patient verbs and attributes- given to each gender across time?

 E. Do the mean age of the actors, male and female, evolves over the years? (with the cliché in mind that +40-year-old actresses are “outdated”)

-F. Can we built the perfect archetypes of the male and female actor (age, height, ethnicity) over time?

 ### Additional datasets